aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

     --8<-- "examples/event_handler_appsync_events/src/working_with_aggregated_events.py"
     ```

+    1. The `payload` argument is mandatory and will be passed as a list of dictionary.

 ### Handling errors

 You can filter or reject events by raising exceptions in your resolvers or by formatting the payload according to the expected response structure.
 This instructs AppSync not to propagate that specific message, so subscribers will not receive it.